Kitchen cabinet paint is no different to auto body work. It will chip if you hit it.

-Cabinet painting is no different to auto body work.
-In order for paint to stick and feel smooth, surfaces should always be prepared properly.
-After 40 years in the painting business we have learned one thing that sets our work apart from others, paint chips far less, adheres to a surface much better when old finishes are sanded back down to clean wood grain again.
+However, in order for paint to stick and feel smooth, surfaces should always be prepared properly.
+After 40 years in the painting business we have learned one thing that sets our work apart from others, paint chips far less, adheres to a surface much better when old finishes are clean and sanded back down to the wood again.

 Sanding greatly improves paint adhesion, durability and overall look.